-- ➤ Wireless Network Name Enter a value of up to 32 characters.
+- Wireless Network Name Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK (XXXXXX indicates the last unique six numbers of each Router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - ➤ Region - Select your region from the pull-down list.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.

-When you select your local region from the pull-down list, click the Save button, then the Note Dialog appears.
+When you select your local region from the drop-down list, click the Save button, then the Note Dialog appears.
 Click OK.